sdkdeepa/NLP-app/README.md

 # My Project details for the reviewer

-1. Followed the lesson module and have created branches accordingly
+ This project meets the requirements

-2. This project meets the requirements
+- [X] Followed the lesson module and have created branches (see 8 branches on this repo) accordingly

 - [X] Be set up with Webpack, Express, Node, and Sass, and Service Workers